Police and Campus Safety

 Officer Odis Luper

 Odis Lupe is a retired 20 year veteran of the Denison Police Department.
 Odis Luper began working for Denison Police Department on January 1, 1985.
 He worked patrol division for twelve years, SWAT TEAM three years and Criminal Investigations for four years.
 The last three years with the department he worked as Denison high school, school resource officer.
 In 2005 Odis Luper was hired by Denison Independence School District as Security and Truancy Officer.
 He now is head of campus police and is the director or emergency operations.
-Luper began working for Grayson County College Police Department in May 2014
+Luper began working for Grayson College Police Department in May 2014

 Officer Ron Brown